Affiliate links on Android Authority may earn us a commission. Learn more.

 - Follow the prompts in the app to connect the S7

 - Check for updates before using and install if available

 How to use the Roborock S7

-The Roborock S7 can be controlled by a voice assistant (Google Assistant, Siri, or Alexa) or the Roborock app.
-Smart home hub apps like Google Home or Mi Home are also compatible with the Roborock S7.
-You can also control it with the buttons on the robot itself or via a remote control in the Roborock app.
+The Roborock S7 can be controlled via voice assistant (Google Assistant, Apple Siri, or Amazon Alexa) and the Roborock app.
+Smart home hub apps like Google Home or Mi Home are also compatible.
+For more manual control, there are buttons on the robot itself and a remote control in the Roborock app.
 A handy child lock button has been added to avoid unexpected activations from adventurous kids or curious pets.

 A child lock has been added to avoid unexpected activations from adventurous kiddos or curious pets.